 Blue Dream Shrimp main characteristics and behavior

-Blue Velvet shrimp are one of the most stunning varieties of neocaridina davidi.
-The bluest of all blue shrimp, they will definitely add some color to your tank.
+Blue Dream shrimp are one of the most stunning varieties of neocaridina davidi.
+The bluest of all blue shrimp, they will definitely add some color and elegance to your tank.

 Blue Dream Shrimp diet and nutrition

-Blue dream shrimp shrimp are decent algae eaters and also fond of decaying organic matter (from plants to worms and even other deceased fish and shrimps).
+RCS including the blue dream variety are decent algae eaters and also fond of decaying organic matter (from plants to worms and even other deceased fish and shrimps).
 You can feed them any shrimp food meant for caridines and neocaridines, as well as freshly boiled vegetables.
 Try to feed them food matching their natural color, so to really make it shine!

 Ease of keeping